rapbando/city2networks/README.md

 # city2networks

-Only scripted tool able to return all the IPs (must have a city and not blank in the maxmind databases) for a given city.
+Only scripted tool able to return all the public IPs (must have a city and not blank in the maxmind databases) for a given city.
 Basically is a new kind of reverse geo IP lookup.